 - Spread your seeds of choice.

-- Water thoroughly twice a day so that the top layer of soil is moist.
+- Water the grass seeds thoroughly twice a day so that the top layer of soil is moist.
 Let the soil settle before adding more water to allow time for the water to be absorbed.

 How to Lay Sod